gohugoio/hugo/content/en/render-hooks/links.md

 ## Markdown

-A markdown link has three components: the link text, the link destination, and optionally the link title.
+A Markdown link has three components: the link text, the link destination, and optionally the link title.

 ```text
 [Post 1](/posts/post-1 "My first post")